Thomas-Gottwald/NLP4/README.md

 ```python
 specter_query_reference_similarity(corpus_set, query_set)
 ```
-This function generates the SPECTER embeddings and calucaltes the cosine similarity of each reference in query_set with each reference in the corpus set and return the similarities.
+This function generates the SPECTER embeddings and calculates the cosine similarity of each reference in query_set with each reference in the corpus set and return the similarities.
 It uses the sentence_transformers.util.semantic_search from the [sentence-transformers/allenai-specter](https://huggingface.co/sentence-transformers/allenai-specter) model for this.